koyafull/binary_clock/README.md

 Developping tool:

-The `shutup.sh` script aims to switch off and unexport the GPIOs.
+The `shutup.sh` script aims to switch off and unexport the GPIOs as configured by the `main.cpp` program.

 # Known limitations